Generously supported by the Alfred P. Sloan Foundation, bridging science and the arts in the modern world.

 By: Sir Arthur Conan Doyle

-Sir Arthur Conan Doyle’s rollicking adventure tale follows a scientific expedition deep into the Amazon jungle—right back into the time of dinosaurs and cavemen.
-Before Jurassic Park, before Indiana Jones—there was The Lost World!
-Adapted by John de Lancie and Nat Segaloff.
-Original music composed and performed by Peter Erskine.
+Sir Arthur Conan Doyle’s adventure follows a daring expedition into the Amazon jungle—straight into the realm of dinosaurs and cavemen.
+Long before Jurassic Park or Indiana Jones, there was The Lost World, a timeless tale of science and discovery.

 Lucy